apereo/cas/docs/cas-server-documentation/installation/YubiKey-Authentication.md

 # YubiKey Authentication

 Yubico is a cloud-based service that enables strong, easy-to-use and affordable two-factor authentication with one-time passwords through their flagship product, YubiKey.
-Once Yubico `clientId` and `secretKey` are obtained, then the configuration optionis available to use YubiKey devices as a primary authentication source that CAS server could use to authenticate users.
+Once Yubico `clientId` and `secretKey` are obtained, then the configuration options available to use YubiKey devices as a primary authentication source that CAS server could use to authenticate users.

 To configure YubiKey accounts and obtain API keys, [refer to the documentation](https://upgrade.yubico.com/getapikey/).